-As of 1 January 2019, the Group will retrospectively apply IFRS 16 in accordance with the transition options for this standard, with the initial cumulative effects recognized at the beginning of 2019, without restating its comparative financial statements as of December 31, 2018.
+IFRS 16 applies to financial periods beginning on or after January 1, 2019.
+The Group will retrospectively apply IFRS 16 in accordance with the transition options for this standard, with the initial cumulative effects recognized at the beginning of 2019, without restating its comparative financial statements as of December 31, 2018.